backdrop-contrib/brush/tests/README.txt

 [*] Install PHPUnit:

-Drop requires PHPUnit 3.5 or later; installing with PEAR is easiest.
+Brush requires PHPUnit 3.5 or later; installing with PEAR is easiest.

 On Linux:
 ---------